UP2You: Fast Reconstruction of Yourself from Unconstrained Photo Collections: Experiments

 \subsection{Ablation Studies}

 \textbf{Multi-View Image Generation.} In~\cref{tab:ablation}, we analyze our multi-view image generation model on the \puzzleioi and \ddress datasets.
 For feature aggregation, we compare simple averaging (A), concatenation (B), and our proposed \pcfa, which achieves the best results.
 We also test a weighted sum strategy (C) after correlation map prediction.
 For reference feature extraction, we evaluate CLIP (D), DINOv2 (E), and \refnet.
-Quantitative results show our design outperforms all alternatives, more visual analysis shows in \suppl's~\cref{sec:supl_ablation_rgb}.
+Quantitative and visual results~(\cref{sec:supl_ablation_rgb}) show our design outperforms all alternatives.

 \textbf{Correlation Maps.} Our correlation map prediction module identifies and prioritizes key regions in reference images based on the target pose.
-As shown in~\cref{fig:correlation_maps}, visualizations for front- and back-view targets confirm that our maps effectively select the most relevant areas for view generation.
+As shown in~\Cref{fig:correlation_maps}, visualizations for front- and back-view targets confirm that our maps effectively select the most relevant areas for view generation.
 This targeted focus improves generation quality and reduces GPU memory usage by retaining only the most informative features.
 More visual results are shown in~\cref{sec:supl_corr}.

-\textbf{Number of References.} In \modelname, providing more unconstrained photos as input enables the extraction and refinement of additional details across orthogonal views, thereby enhancing the reliability of the generated results (\cref{fig:supl_num_refs}).
-Furthermore, as demonstrated in~\cref{tab:ablation_rgb_num_refs}, the \pcfa module efficiently selects a fixed number of informative features while maintaining low GPU memory usage, in contrast to direct concatenation, which scales memory consumption linearly.
+\textbf{Number of References.} In~\cref{tab:ablation_rgb_num_refs}, quality improves as more unconstrained references are used. \pcfa module efficiently selects informative features, keeping GPU memory usage low, unlike direct concatenation, which increases memory linearly.

-\textbf{Robustness of Target Pose Condition.} While previous experiments highlight the strong generation ability of \modelname, most target poses are in the selected ``A-pose'' configuration.
-Since \ddress provides \gt multi-view images of persons with different poses, we further test robustness by randomly selecting three diverse target poses per identity from the \ddress dataset and evaluating our multi-view image generation performance with the same reference inputs.
-As shown in \cref{tab:id_consistency}, \modelname maintains high-quality results across varied target poses using the same unconstrained photo inputs. \Cref{fig:id_consistency} further demonstrates the visual results, where identity is consistently preserved across different poses.